Mutation (novel): Plot

 V.J.'s parents come back the next day and insist that he show them the rest of the lab.
 In one room, V.J. is growing fetuses–the five eggs from Marsha that had not been implanted–in artificial wombs.
-V.J. tells them that there is no fifth fetus because of a failed implantation attempt, and that he has altered the babies to make them mentally retarded so they won't be more intelligent than him.
+V.J. tells them that there is no fifth fetus because of a failed implantation attempt, and that he has altered the babies to make them intellectually disabled so they won't be more intelligent than him.
 He also reveals that he killed the other two children who had been injected with NGF for the same reason.
 Not only this, but he also used the method he had previously used for injecting cancer into kill David, Janice and a teacher who was prying into his life.

 In another room, V.J. shows his horrified parents tanks full of E. coli genetically altered to produce cocaine, which he sold to Colombian drug dealers to finance his research.
 He then insists that his parents tell him whether they will try to turn him in.
 Marsha convinces V.J. to leave her and Victor to talk alone, and they reluctantly decide to kill their son.
 V.J. agrees to release Victor on the conditions that Marsha stay in the lab as a hostage, and that Victor must have a guard with him at all times.
 Victor takes the guard back to his house and drugs him.
 He then synthesizes nitroglycerin and constructs a bomb, planting it in a tunnel by V.J.'s lab.

 Victor convinces V.J. to release Marsha, and stalls V.J. until the bomb goes off, causing the gates redirecting a river under the clock tower to break.
 V.J. rushes for the exit, but Victor stops him discovering that, ironically, despite the fact V.J.'s mind is beyond his years, he still has the strength of a ten-year-old.
 Victor holds him down until the lab floods, killing them both.

 One year later, a mother brings in her teenage daughter and her daughter's child to Marsha's office.
 Marsha quickly surmises from the fact that the 18-month child is the "failed" zygote.
 She decides she will have to "end forever the nightmare her husband had begun".